stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 `tiny(1.0)`.

 By default, the overall test tolerance is set to `1500.0`.
-This is currently set as a constant in the `psyclone.psyad.tl2ad` module but will eventually be exposed as a configuration option (this is the subject of issue #1346).
+This is currently set as a constant in the `psyclone.psyad.domain.common.adjoint_utils` module but will eventually be exposed as a configuration option (this is the subject of issue #1346).
 This value is the one arrived at over time by the Met Office in the current adjoint-testing code.
 In that code,